The Future of Bitcoin & Cryptocurrency: 2023 and Beyond

 The Future of Cryptocurrency

 So, does cryptocurrency have a future?
-In general, most experts agree that the crypto industry will soon recover from a severe fall.
+In general, most crypto experts agree that the crypto industry will soon recover from a severe price drop.
 However, it should be taken into account that 2023 may come as a disappointment for cryptocurrency investors.
-No one can predict exactly the future of crypto in the next 5 years.
+No one can predict exactly the future of crypto in the next 5 years, and even the above-mentioned price predictions are ideas and guesses.
 It is important to invest cautiously.
-Bitcoin will continue to set the bar for all other assets, but it is too risky to invest large amounts now.
+Bitcoin and Ethereum will continue to set the bar for all other assets, but it is too risky to invest large amounts now.
 It is better to wait until there is more certainty in the market.

 *This communication is intended as strictly informational, and nothing herein constitutes an offer or a recommendation to buy, sell, or retain any specific product, security or investment, or to utilise or refrain from utilising any particular service.
 The use of the products and services referred to herein may be subject to certain limitations in specific jurisdictions.
 This communication does not constitute and shall under no circumstances be deemed to constitute investment advice.
 This communication is not intended to constitute a public offering of securities within the meaning of any applicable legislation.